Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,152.94,169.54.md

 ### Transcript

-> sometimes do a little programming up Jase with some stuff actually like I help J so every now and then the guy
+> I'm also this unsigned but I do sometimes do a little programming up Jase with some stuff actually like I help J so every now and then the guy needs some help trying to help no I